-Contents 1 INSTALLATION Changeable Parameters 11 ١.
-Program Installation 3 Set 2: Functional Data 11 USB Installation 3 Set 4: Menu Values 12-19 Program Setup 3 7.
-KNIGHT, KNIGHT XL, KNIGHT WALL MOUNT, and Starting the Program 4-6 ARMOR PARAMETERS 2.
-SMART SYSTEM Status Screen 5 Parameter Information Screens 20 3.
-SMART SYSTEM Graphics Screen 7 Changeable Parameters 21 4.
-SMART SYSTEM Fault History Screen 8 Set 1: System Setup 21 5.
-SMART SYSTEM Cascade Screen 9 Set 2: Functional Data 22 6.
-POWER-FIN PARAMETERS Set 4: Menu Values 23-29 Parameter Information Screens 10 8.
-NOTES 30-31 1 Installation Program installation To begin installation of the program, please insert your Smart System CD into the CD drive.
-If you have Autostart enabled, the Smart System software screen will load.
-If not, navigate to your CD drive and double-click on index.html.
-Once the screen opens, select the program you wish to install.
-Follow the prompts then restart your computer.
-If you wish to have the PC program icon on your desktop, click on START, and then Programs.
-Right click on SMART SYSTEM PC.
-Place the cursor over Send to >, and then click on Desktop.
-The icon will appear on the Desktop Screen.
-USB installation Your PC will communicate with the SMART SYSTEM control through the USB cable adapter combo included with your kit.
-This cable will require a specific USB driver.
-This driver may be installed by starting the SMART SYSTEM PC program, clicking on the Settings pull-down menu, and clicking on Comport> item.
-In the next menu, you will have the option of installing one of two USB drivers.
-Select the option appropriate for the operating system used by your PC.
-The necessary driver will install automatically.
+1 Installation (continued)

+Program installation

+- 1. Find the downloaded SMART SYSTEM PC program .ZIP file on your PC.

+- 2. Extract the .ZIP files.

+- 3. Open the folders containing the extracted files.

+- 4. Select the WinPro application file.

+- 5. If prompted, select RUN to run the application.

+USB installation Your PC will communicate with the SMART SYSTEM control through the USB cable or the USB cable adapter combo included with your kit.
+NOTE: Units that utilize the USB cable adapter combo will require a specific USB driver, which may be installed by starting the SMART SYSTEM PC program and following these steps: - 1.
+Click on the Settings or Setup pull-down menu. - 2.
+Click on ComPort or Install USB. - 3.
+Select the USB driver appropriate for your PC's operating system. - 4.
+The driver will install automatically.

 Program setup The PC will assign a ComPort to your new adapter.
 You will need to know the ComPort number it uses in order to tell the Smart System PC program which one to communicate with: - 1.
-Click on Start, then Control Panel, then on the System icon (use the Classic View), then on the Hardware tab, and then on the Device Manager button.
+Click on Start, then Control Panel.
+Click on the System icon (use the Classic View), then click the Hardware tab, and then click the Device Manager button.
 You will see a list of the hardware on your PC. - 2.
-Double click on "Ports (COM&LPT)".
-You will see an entry called "USB Serial Port (COM4)".
-The ComPort number may be different on your computer but the device description will be the same.
-The Smart System PC program can communicate through Comports 1 16 on all models.
-If the Comport assigned by your computer is a value larger than what is available in the Smart System PC program, you will need to manually reassign the ComPort on your computer. - 3.
-Go back to the "Ports (COM&LPT)" area referenced above and take note of any unused ComPort between COM1 to COM16.
-Double click on the "USB Serial Port". - 4.
-Click on the "Port Settings" tab, then on the "Advanced" button.
-Select an unused Comport number (preferably COM1) in the range of COM1 to COM16 Click on OK.
+Double click on Ports (COM & LPT).
+You will see an entry called USB Serial Port (COM4).
+The ComPort number may be different on your computer, but the device description will be the same.
+The SMART SYSTEM PC program can communicate through ComPorts 1 16 on all models.
+If the ComPort value assigned by your computer is larger than what is available in the SMART SYSTEM PC program, you will need to manually reassign the ComPort on your computer. - Go back to the Ports (COM & LPT) area referenced above and take note of any unused ComPorts between COM1 to COM16.
+Double click on the USB Serial Port. - 4.
+Click on the Port Settings tab, then on the Advanced button.
+Select an unused ComPort number (preferably COM1) in the range of COM1 to COM16, then click on OK.
 Click OK on the previous window and then close all of the other windows. - 5.
 Restart your PC to make sure the new ComPort number is active.
-When you attach the USB cable to the PC, the PC should recognize the cable.
-The first time you start up the Smart System PC program, click on the "Settings" tab at the top of the screen, then click on "Comport".
-Select the ComPort number assigned to the USB cable above.
+When attaching the USB cable to the PC, the PC should now recognize the cabled connection.
+The first time you start up the SMART SYSTEM PC program, click on the Settings tab at the top of the screen, then click on ComPort.
+Select the ComPort number assigned to the USB cable.

-The program displays temperatures in °F. If you wish to display temperatures in °C, click on the Settings tab along the top of the Main Screen window, and move the cursor over Temperature > in the pull-down menu.
-A new menu will appear, click on Celsius. △ CAUTION DO NOT connect a phone line to the phone jack on the front display.
+The program displays temperatures in °F. If you wish to display temperatures in °C, click on the Settings tab along the top of the Main Screen window, and choose Celsius from the Temperature pull-down menu. ⚠ CAUTION DO NOT connect a phone line to the phone jack on the front display.

-1 Installation Figure 1-1_Main Screen
+Installation Figure 1-2\Main Screen